Bethel College receives largest donation in institution’s history

-NEWTON, Kan.
-(KSNW) — On Wednesday, Bethel College, located in Newton, made a special announcement regarding the largest single gift in the college’s 135-year history.
+NORTH NEWTON, Kan.
+(KSNW) — On Wednesday, Bethel College, located in North Newton, made a special announcement regarding the largest single gift in the college’s 135-year history.

 The college received $7.25 million from the estate of Dorotha and Grant Sundquist’s endowment to be used for student scholarships.